Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Introduction

-The obvious limitation of annotating lexical complexity using binary judgments has been recently addressed by the CompLex dataset \cite{shardlow-etal-2020-complex}, which is discussed in depth in Section \ref{sec:spec_cwi}.
+Instead of using binary judgments, the CompLex dataset uses Likert Scale judgments \cite{shardlow-etal-2020-complex}, for which the specification is discussed in depth in Section \ref{sec:spec_cwi}.
 CompLex is a multi-domain English dataset annotated with a 5-point Likert scale (1-5) corresponding to the annotators comprehension and familiarity with the words in which 1 represents {\em very easy} and 5 represents {\em very difficult}.
-The CompLex dataset is being used as the official dataset of the ongoing SemEval-2019 Task 1: Lexical Complexity Prediction (LCP).
+The CompLex dataset was used as the official dataset of SemEval-2021 Task 1: Lexical Complexity Prediction (LCP)\cite{shardlow2021semeval}.
 The goal of LCP 2021 is to predict this complexity score for each target word in context in the test set.

-In this paper we investigate properties of multiple annotated English lexical complexity datasets such as the aformentioned CWI datasets and others from the literature \cite{maddela-xu-2018-word}.
+In this paper, we investigate properties of multiple annotated English lexical complexity datasets such as the aformentioned CWI datasets and others from the literature \cite{maddela-xu-2018-word}.
 We investigate the types of features that make words complex.
-We analyse the shortcomings of the previous CWI datasets and use this to motivate a specification for a new type of CWI dataset, focussing not on complex-word identification (CWI), but instead on lexical complexity prediction (LCP), that is CWI in a continuous-label setting.
-We further develop a datset based on adding additional annotations to the existing CompLex 1.0 to create our new dataset, CompLex 2.0, and use this to provide experiments into the nature of lexical complexity.
+We analyse the shortcomings of the previous CWI datasets and use this to motivate the specification of a new type of CWI dataset, focusing not on complex-word identification (CWI), but instead on lexical complexity prediction (LCP), that is CWI in a continuous-label setting.
+We further develop a dataset based on adding additional annotations to the existing CompLex 1.0 to create our new dataset, CompLex 2.0, and use this to provide experiments into the nature of lexical complexity.